Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Sri Ramakrishna, Harmony, so many paths, so many religions

-Swami Vivekananda will explain it to the West and will even base his vision on Training based on this principle (and which we humbly try to apply in our educational model).
+Swami Vivekananda will explain it to the West and will even focus his vision on Training based on this principle (and which we humbly try to apply in our educational model).

 Thank you Swami Vivekananda, disciple of Sri Ramakrishna, Yoga Vedanta Gita